Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 - "How can I visualise these assignments?"
 objectives:
 - "Understand how taxonomic assignment works."
-- "Use kraken2 to assign taxonomies to reads and contigs."
+- "Use kraken2 to assign taxonomies to raw reads."
-- "Visualize taxonomic annotations in dataset."
+- "Visualize taxonomic annotations in a dataset."

 keypoints:
 - "Taxonomy can only be assigned by comparing against a database with genome annotations.
 These are not exhaustive and so many things will remain unannotated depending on the samples you are analysing."